Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 DevOps Engineer
 ^^^^^^^^^^^^^^^
 As a DevOps Engineer you are likely encountering optimization problems on a frequent basis.
-Resources, be it cloud or on-prem are never infinite as they can be constrained by, for instance, cost or availability.
+Resources, be it cloud or on-prem, are never infinite as they can be constrained by, for instance, cost or availability.

 Mixed-Integer Programming (MIP) and Linear Programming (LP) models can help enhance resource allocation, task scheduling, and overall system performance, leading to more efficient CI/CD pipelines and cost-effective cloud